advaitambeskar/VRforAfrica/README.md

 ## VR For Healthcare in Africa

-This is a VR course project for CIS6930 VR For Social Good Spring 2018 in University of Florida.
+This is a course project for CIS6930/4930 VR For Social Goods in University of Florida, developed through Unity3D.
+The goal of the project is to create a Virtual Reality-based application to replace telemedicine practices using Android-based mobile devices in remote locations in developing countries, especially in the continent of Africa.
+The experience utilizes the goal to provide medical services to people in remote parts of Africa.

 ### Product Owner:
 John Gachago

-### Group member:
+### Team member:
 Advait Ambeskar
 Kshitij Ranganath
 Shreya Nirmalan